 A shocking 13% of workplace fatalities are due to

-someone suffering from SCA,
+someone suffering from SCA, which just shows

 how important it is to have a defibrillator in the workplace.
 Business owners